scheidelg/ghpa/README.md

       - Client-side JavaScript leverages GitHub's API to access the private repository, using authentication credentials submitted by the user.

-    > Note: Technically this doesn't need to be a public repository; it can be a private repository with GitHub Pages enbled.
+> Note: Technically the second repository doesn't need to be a public repository; it can be a private repository with GitHub Pages enbled.
 For clarity in these notes, I'll continue to refer to this as the 'public' repository.

 Whenever a web page is accessed on the GitHub Pages website, GHPA can automatically attempt to load and render a corresponding page from the private repository.
 The first time the private repository is accessed the user can be presented with a form to provide authentication credentials; if desired, subsequent attempts to retrieve content from the private repository (or private repositories) can reuse those credentials to achive a single sign-on (SSO) effect.